sergiospagnuolo/fordata/README.md

+# This role repo was made into a searchable website called Prego! - [see the repo here](https://github.com/voltdatalab/prego)

 ## Advanced #DDJ tools reference list

 This is a quick reference guide compiling numerous tools that can be used for journalistic purposes or other data/map-related approaches and projects.

 The great majority of tools and libraries shown here are free to use and or open-source.

 _Compiled by [Sergio Spagnuolo](https://twitter.com/ProjetoStock).
-If you have any suggestions or tips for this list, reach me through [Twitter - @ProjetoStock](https://twitter.com/ProjetoStock)._
+If you have any suggestions or tips for this list, reach me through [Twitter - @sergiospagnuolo](https://twitter.com/sergiospagnuolo)._

 Tools for: [Graphs](#graphs) - [Maps](#maps) - [Data](#data) - [APIs](#apis) - [Non CMS](#noncms) - [Jekyll](#jk) - [Other Stuff](#stuff)